fkorning/virtualbox/README.md

 ## Preqequisites
 ───────────────────────────────────────────────────────────────────────

-Make sure you have *Manufacture* SysWin and CygWin
+Make sure you have a *Manufacture* SysWin and CygWin full POSIX system running and installed.

 	https://sourceforge.net/p/manufacture/syswin/

 	https://sourceforge.net/p/manufacture/cygwin/

+Manufacture provides the "su.exe" command to run administrator shells (instead of powershell).

-In addition to cygwin, you'll want gitbash.
+In addition to cygwin, you'll probably have a separate gitbash (installed by DockerToolBox).

 ───────────────────────────────────────────────────────────────────────
 ## Installation